GlymphApp/.github/profile/README.md

-# Sniply
+# Glymph

 ![sniply_banner_github](https://user-images.githubusercontent.com/92243459/202886139-2e349ccc-44cd-40b3-bbe8-10dd297c31ab.png)

 # About

-⭐ Sniply is an internet company building apps.
+⭐ Glymph is an internet company building apps.

 ## What exactly are we building?